John the Merciful: Anecdotes from the Life by Leontius

-Death and Veneration
+Death and veneration

 John died in Cyprus somewhere between 616 and 620.

 From Cyprus his body was moved to Constantinople, then in 1249 to Venice, where there is a church dedicated to him, the Chiesa di San Giovanni Elemosinario, although his relics are preserved in another church, San Giovanni in Bragora, in a separate chapel.

 Another relic of him was sent by Sultan Bayezid II in 1489 to King Matthias Corvinus of Hungary.
 It was placed in the private Royal Chapel in Buda Castle, which was dedicated to him.
 Now his body lies in the St. John the Merciful Chapel in St. Martin's Cathedral in Bratislava, Slovakia.

 A church in Cospicua, Malta, is dedicated to him, and one of the bastions of the Santa Margherita Lines in the same city is also named after him.

+Despite his Chalcedonianism, John came to be venerated as a saint even by the Coptic Orthodox Church.
+Ibn Kabar gives his feast day as 14 Paopi.
+But the Ethiopian Synaxarium, agreeing with the Greek Menaia, instead has 15 Hathor, which is 11 November.

 Biography

-A biography was written by his contemporary Leontios of Neapolis.
+A hagiographical biography was written by his contemporary Leontios of Neapolis.